thatmattlove/deenis/README.md

 ### As a CLI Tool

 When running as a CLI tool, a config file must be provided.
-An example has been provided in `examples/deenis.yaml`
+An example has been provided in `examples/deenis.yaml`.
+A path can be provided, or if `deenis.yaml` is in the current directory (and a path is not specified) it will be used.

 ```console
 $ deenis --help